-- h) Safe coordination of Flying Displays and Flying Display programmes - i) Cancellation or modification to the programme in the case of adverse weather or other conditions - j) Flying Display monitoring and warning calls - k) FCC & FDD coordination - Dealing with contingencies - m) Post display briefing - n) MOR and post event reporting - o) Learning from what happens - Understanding of human factor influences on the safety of Flying Displays and how to address them - q) Knowledge of AAIB and display accident investigation - C4 A joint CAA / MAA panel will be convened after FDD Accreditation
+- i) Cancellation or modification to the programme in the case of adverse weather or other conditions

+- j) Flying Display monitoring and warning calls

+- k) FCC & FDD coordination

+- Dealing with contingencies

+- m) Post display briefing

+- n) MOR and post event reporting

+- o) Learning from what happens

+- Understanding of human factor influences on the safety of Flying

+Displays and how to address them

+- q) Knowledge of AAIB and display accident investigation

+- A joint CAA / MAA panel will be convened after FDD Accreditation

 Courses to review applicants' performance during the course.
-This panel will consider the experience, qualifications, interaction during the course and results of exams before accrediting to either Tier 1, 2 or 355. - C5 'Civ' and 'Mil' Accreditation.
+This panel will consider the experience, qualifications, interaction during the course and results of examinations before accrediting to either Tier 1, 2 or 376. - C5 'Civ' and 'Mil' Accreditation.
 The panel will also consider, based on the experience of the individual and the knowledge displayed during the FDD accreditation course, whether they will be accredited as a 'Civ', 'Mil' or 'Civ / Mil' FDD. - a) Civ.
 The individual is only permitted to be FDD / DFDD at Flying Displays regulated by the CAA under CAP 403. - b) Mil.
-The individual is only permitted to be FDD / DFDD at Flying Displays regulated by the MAA under RA2335. - c) Mil / Civ.
-The individual is permitted to be FDD / DFDD at either MAA or CAA regulated Flying Displays56.
+The individual is only permitted to be FDD / DFDD at Flying Displays regulated by the MAA under RA2335. - c) Civ / Mil.
+The individual is permitted to be FDD / DFDD at either CAA or MAA regulated Flying Displays77.